 NOTES: To make Laksa Paste: Steep dried chilies and dried shrimp in boiling water for 20 minutes.
 Prep and place all the other ingredients, except oil in a food processor.
 Drain shrimp and chilies and add to food processor.
 Blend until finely chopped, scraping down sides as needed.
 Add oil and continue blending until it becomes a fine paste.
 Don’t let the smell or taste scare you.
 It will all balance out in the end.

 If using store bought laksa, use 2 x 7 ounce jars, or one 14 ounce jar.
-Start conservatively ( 1 jar) if unsure of the brand- some brands are much spicier than others.
-Add more paste to the final broth, to taste.
+You could start conservatively ( 1 jar) if unsure of the brand- some brands are much spicier than others and add more paste to the final broth, to taste.